libffcv/ffcv/docs/making_dataloaders.rst

 Other options
 '''''''''''''

-The following other options can be specified when constructing an :class:`ffcv.loader.Loader`:
+You can also specify the following additional options when constructing an :class:`ffcv.loader.Loader`:

 - ``os_cache``: if True, the entire dataset is cached
 - ``distributed``: ???